Monks (Oliver Twist): In other media

 The character of Monks (aka Edward Leeford) was particularly elaborated upon in a 1999 mini-series starring Robert Lindsay as Fagin.
-Monks (played by Marc Warren) is shown as a pathetic, snivelling character, dominated by his ambitious mother Mrs. Leeford (Lindsay Duncan).
+Monks (played by Marc Warren) is shown as a pathetic, snivelling character, Manipulated by his ambitious mother Mrs. Leeford (Lindsay Duncan).
 At one stage he complains "If I could live my life again, I wouldn't."
 Eventually his mother dies of a heart attack and, with some money granted by Oliver's guardians, he moves to the Caribbean where he finds happiness with a local woman with whom he starts a family (this does not happen in the Dickens novel).
 In one musical adaption using female actors, the Monks character, young "Emma Leeford," wants to give "Olivia Twist" a bad name so she may inherit her father's money.
 At the end of the movie, Monks tells Brownlow and Oliver about the horrible childhood he has had and promises to change his ways, Brownlow frees him and allows him to go down South.
 Years later, Monks is married and expecting a baby.

 Edward "Monks" Brownlow appears as a much different character in the 2007 British TV serial played by Julian Rhind-Tutt.
 He is portrayed as a suave, manipulative mastermind, darkly witty and attractive to women.
 He is Mr. Brownlow's grandson, heir, and master of the household.
 Arrogant and greedy, he is somewhat more daring than in the book and most of its adaptations and is shown to be a gifted liar and smooth-talker.
 Edward goes under the alias "Monks" and hires Fagin to kill Oliver but when Fagin doesn't, he gives Fagin two more days or Monks himself will kill Oliver.
 Nancy eavesdrops on this, and the next day informs Mr. Brownlow and Rose.
 Rose believes her, but Mr. Brownlow doesn't until Fagin also tells him that Monks wanted Oliver dead.
 When Monks returns to his mansion from Mudfog Workhouse with Oliver's birth details, Mr. Brownlow angrily disowns and disinherits Monks, and sends him to the West Indies, and Oliver becomes the new heir.